Wofford starts ‘Wellness Days’ for students during pandemic

 SPARTANBURG, S.C.
-(WSPA) – Wofford College had their first of several planned “Wellness Days” on Tuesday, which they say is an opportunity for students to take a much-needed break and cope with the disruptions COVID has caused.
+(WSPA) – Wofford College had their first of several planned “Wellness Days” on Tuesday, which they say is an opportunity for students to take a much-needed break and cope with the disruptions the pandemic has caused.

 “We come to Wofford to be together as a community, so being separated is really difficult for all of us,” Director of Counseling and Accessibility Services at Wofford College, Perry Henson, said.